Series 1: Letters received & papers filed with them (1822 - 1827)

 Regular Vessels

 Correspondence relating to cargo and passenger vessels relaying prisoners, supplies and passengers to and from the Moreton Bay settlement.
-They include the ships: Caledonia, Governor Bourke, Governor Philip, Isabella, Jolly Rambler, Florentina, Madeira, Maitland, the Regent Bird’ and the Phoenix.
+The vessels include the: Caledonia, Governor Bourke, Governor Philip, Isabella, Jolly Rambler, Florentina, Madeira, Maitland, the Regent Bird’ and the Phoenix.

 Description